kineticstoolkit/kineticstoolkit_doc/src/geometry_transform_moving_coordinates.md

 # Rotating and translating coordinates

-In the previous section, we learned how to construct a frame: a 4x4 matrix that represents the position and orientation of a local coordinate system in respect to a reference coordinate system.
+We now know how to construct a frame, which is a 4x4 matrix that represents the position and orientation of a local coordinate system in respect to a reference coordinate system.

 We learned that a frame always has this form:

 $$
+T =
 \begin{bmatrix}
 R_{11} & R_{12} & R_{13} & P_x \\
 R_{21} & R_{22} & R_{23} & P_y \\